kmoir/stuffthatmatters/doc.md

 ###Notes for reviewers
 Topics I included in original outline but omitted due to lack of space in draft:  (Let me know if I should include them)
 * references to Canada and mass incarceration of indigenous people.
-I removed this  due to lack of space but perhaps this should be included.
 * mass incarceration for detained immigrants?
 * fines on people as a way to bolster city revenues i.e. Ferguson?
 * state surveillance of communities of colour
 * ALEC - corporations pay to influence prison legislation
 * racial profiling in policing  as well as whites more likely to carry contraband in cars (p133 Jim Crow book)
-* to do current numbers for
 * police brutality associated with stop and frisk
 *  mention activists working for criminal justice reform
+* billing parents for fees for their incarcerated children https://www.themarshallproject.org/2017/03/02/your-kid-goes-to-jail-you-get-the-bill#.y0cr1KKKI
 * Many of my excerpts from books are from experts instead the people themselves that were incarcerated.
 Perhaps I should include more of their stories?
-Summarize at end?
+* sentencing for crack cocaine had longer sentences that powdered cocaine, extremely unequal sentencing Summarize at end?
 1) % spent on rehabilitation vs other costs
 2) total prison pop - by gender, racial identity